Charlie Blackmon Player Props: Rockies vs. Pirates

 Charlie Blackmon At The Plate

-- Blackmon has driven in a run in three games this season (20.0%), including one multiple-RBI game.
+- Blackmon has driven in a run in three games this year (18.8%), including one multiple-RBI game.

-- He has scored at least one run six times this season (40.0%), including one multi-run game.
+- In seven of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.